renekris/js-rpc/README.md

-# js-rpc
+# js-rps
-This project follows The Odin Project curriculum
+This repository follows The Odin Project curriculum